patriciogonzalezvivo/lygia/README.md

 *) **Exceptions**:

-* `color/mixBox.glsl` and `color/mixBox.hlsl` it's copyrighted by Secret Weapons with their own non-commercial use only.
-Which also require a LUT texture wich is provided for research and evaluation purposes, if you wish to obtain it together with a commercial license, please contact them at mixbox@scrtwpns.com
+* `color/mixBox.glsl` and `color/mixBox.hlsl` it's copyrighted by Secret Weapons with their own non-commercial license.
+This functions also require a LUT texture wich is provided for research and evaluation purposes, if you wish to obtain it together with a commercial license, please contact them at mixbox@scrtwpns.com

 ## Credits